Almighty-Finger/CFV_Pack_Sim/README.md

 adding the rest of G

+Revamp the deckbuilder

-adding hand sample
+-adding hand sample-

-adding a "get whole set" button
+-adding a "get whole set" button-
 ______________________________________________________________________________________________________________________________
 Bug Fixing: